Karfroth/GettingandCleaningData_PeerAssessments/readme.md

 If you want to check final result, just check `processed.data` variable in R after processing of data, or just type `read.table("processed_data.txt")`.

+###CodeBook
+`Codebook.md` describes codes that used in this process.
+Check that file.

 ##Result
 By using script, you will have processed data file name `processed_data.txt`.
 This file include datas that calculated each features by both subject and activity.
 And you can also find variable `tidydata`.
 It is dataset took the means and standard deviations from raw data.